novotnyj/failed-runs-monitor/README.md

 ### Input mask

-Use this option to check only runs that contain something on input.
+You can use `inputMask` option to check only runs that contain something on input.

 This option can be used in combinanion with `ignoreByInputMask`.
 If `ignoreByInputMask` is set to true, than matched runs will be ignored.
-This is useful when you need to skip some testing runs.
+This is useful when you need to skip testing runs.

 ### JSON Schema

-Every dataset item will be checked using JSON schema given in `schema`.
+Every item in dataset will be checked using JSON schema given in `schema`.
+Invalid items are reported in log and also saved to key-value store using this key `validation-errors-${run.id}`.